mediaconstructor/flarum-ext-ads/README.md

 A [Flarum](http://flarum.org) extension that provides ad unit support for your Flarum forum.

+## ⚠️ Fork 🧑‍🌾

+This is a fork of the [original extension by David Wheatley](https://github.com/davwheat/flarum-ext-ads) with some very special changes required for a customer.
+This fork is not intended for public usage.

 ## Special thanks

 Thank you to @"alphadot"#36731 and @"MikeJones"#17198 for sponsoring this extension! 🥰